Bette Davis: 1937–1941: Success with Warner Bros.

 By this time, Davis was Warner Bros.' most profitable star, and she was given the most important of their female leading roles.
 Her image was considered with more care; although she continued to play character roles, she was often filmed in close-ups that emphasized her distinctive eyes.
 All This, and Heaven Too (1940) was the most financially successful film of Davis's career to that point.

 The Letter (1940) was considered "one of the best pictures of the year" by The Hollywood Reporter, and Davis won admiration for her portrayal of an adulterous killer, a role originated onstage by Katharine Cornell.
 During this time, she was in a relationship with her former co-star George Brent, who proposed marriage.
 Davis refused, as she had met Arthur Farnsworth, a New England innkeeper, and Vermont dentist's son.
 Davis and Farnsworth were married at Home Ranch, in Rimrock, Arizona, in December 1940, her second marriage.

-In January 1941, Davis became the first female president of the Academy of Motion Picture Arts and Sciences, but antagonized the committee members with her brash manner and radical proposals.
+In January 1941, Davis became the first female president of the Academy of Motion Picture Arts and Sciences but antagonized the committee members with her brash manner and radical proposals.
 Davis rejected the idea of her being just "a figurehead only".
-Faced with the disapproval and resistance of the committee, Davis resigned, and was succeeded by her predecessor Walter Wanger.
+Faced with the disapproval and resistance of the committee, Davis resigned and was succeeded by her predecessor Walter Wanger.

 Davis starred in three movies in 1941, the first being The Great Lie, with George Brent.
 It was a refreshingly different role for Davis as she played a kind, sympathetic character.

-William Wyler directed Davis for the third time in Lillian Hellman's The Little Foxes (1941), but they clashed over the character of Regina Giddens, a role originally played on Broadway by Tallulah Bankhead (Davis had portrayed in film a role initiated by Bankhead on the stage once before – in Dark Victory).
+William Wyler also directed Davis for the third time in Lillian Hellman's The Little Foxes (1941), but they clashed over the character of Regina Giddens, a role originally played on Broadway by Tallulah Bankhead (Davis had portrayed in film a role initiated by Bankhead on the stage once before – in Dark Victory).
 Wyler encouraged Davis to emulate Bankhead's interpretation of the role, but Davis wanted to make the role her own.
 She received another Academy Award nomination for her performance, and never worked with Wyler again.